Requirement: Get search crawl log in SharePoint Online

 How to Check the Search Crawl Log in SharePoint Online?

-At times, you may have to check the search crawl logs, if search results don’t return results from specific content.
-In the SharePoint on-premises environment, search crawl logs can be obtained from the Search service application.
-However, to inspect the search crawl log in SharePoint Online, you have to use: Get-PnPSearchCrawlLog cmdlet. make sure you have access to the Crawl Log before you execute any of these PowerShell scripts!
+At times, you may have to check the search crawl logs if search results don’t return results from specific content.
+Search crawl logs can be obtained from the search service application in the SharePoint on-premises environment.
+However, to inspect the search crawl log in SharePoint Online, you must use Get-PnPSearchCrawlLog cmdlet.
+Make sure you have access to the Crawl Log before you execute any of these PowerShell scripts!

 - Login to SharePoint Online Admin Center https://tenant-admin.sharepoint.com